Tube Snake Boogie

-"Tube Snake Boogie" is a song by American rock band ZZ Top from their 1981 album El Loco.
+"Tube Snake Boogie" is a song from American rock band ZZ Top's 1981 album El Loco.
 It was released as a single the same year and reached No. 4 on the Billboard Mainstream Rock chart.

-While the lyrics seem to imply sexual innuendo or double entendre, in the liner notes for the band's 1992 Greatest Hits album, it is explained that "'tube snake' is gnarly lingo for a surfboard, or 'boogie board.'
+While the lyrics seem to imply sexual innuendo or double entendre, the liner notes for the band's 1992 Greatest Hits album added that "'tube snake' is [also] gnarly lingo for a surfboard, or 'boogie board.'
 Either way, it's good clean fun."
-However, this claim of surfing belies the lyrical content clearly indicating that the 'boogieing' is done at night.

 The song was produced by Bill Ham, and recorded and mixed by Terry Manning.

 Record World said that "Frank Beard's jungle drums on the intro are ample warning that the energetic trio is ready to boogie" and noted the "virtuoso guitar work and gritty vocal."